Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/throneless-games/conquer/smallseat/rules/_index.md

 * The Teller votes first by playing a faceup Hand card.
 * Then, all Candidates who have **more than 1 Hand card**, pick a secret card simultaneously.
 * You _must_ play the same type as the Teller, if you can.
 * You can only disobey---and play any vote you want---by giving away one card of yours.
-This is done _after_ revealing votes.
+This payment is done _after_ revealing votes.

 When done, reveal all votes.
 * The Animal with the **most votes** wins.